-What to Feed Baby Chickens After Hatching – Much like any newborn, baby chickens require special attention, but especially when they’ve just hatched.
+What to Feed Baby Chickens After Hatching – Much like any newborn, baby chicks require special attention, but especially when they’ve just hatched.

 You could say that they need “egg-cellent” nutrition to give them the best possible start in life.
 They need to have strong defenses and armed and ready to begin their journey from a baby hatchling to a fully feathered chicken.